MicrosoftDocs/win32/desktop-src/SecAuthZ/sacl-access-right.md

 ---
-Description: 'The ACCESS\_SYSTEM\_SECURITY access right controls the ability to get or set the SACL in an object's security descriptor.
-The system grants this access right only if the SE\_SECURITY\_NAME privilege is enabled in the access token of the requesting thread.' ms.assetid: '88198243-dae5-49ac-9d54-bfae7a3a0b1a'
+Description: The ACCESS\_SYSTEM\_SECURITY access right controls the ability to get or set the SACL in an objects security descriptor.
+The system grants this access right only if the SE\_SECURITY\_NAME privilege is enabled in the access token of the requesting thread. ms.assetid: 88198243-dae5-49ac-9d54-bfae7a3a0b1a
 title: SACL Access Right
 ms.technology: desktop
 ms.prod: windows